view7677/java-interview-questions/pages/Threads.md

 Answer.
 Interviewers tend to know interviewees knowledge about Thread methods.
 So this is time to prove your point by answering correctly.
 We can use join() methodto ensure all threads that started from main must end in order in which they started and also main should end in last.In other words waits for this thread to die.
 Calling join() method internally calls join(0);

-####  9.What is difference between starting thread with run() and start() method?
+####  9.What is difference between starting thread with `run()` and `start()` method?
 (Important)

 Answer.
-This is quite interesting #### , it might confuse you a bit and at time may make you think is there really any difference between starting thread with run() and start() method.
+This is quite interesting #### , it might confuse you a bit and at time may make you think is there really any difference between starting thread with `run()` and `start()` method.

-When you call start() method, main thread internally calls run() method to start newly created Thread, so run() method is ultimately called by newly created thread.
+When you call `start()` method, main thread internally calls `run()` method to start newly created Thread, so `run()` method is ultimately called by newly created thread.

-When you call run() method main thread rather than starting run() method with newly thread it start run() method by itself.
+When you call `run()` method main thread rather than starting `run()` method with newly thread it start `run()` method by itself.

 ####  10. What is significance of using Volatile keyword?
 (Important)

-Answer.
 Java allows threads to access shared variables.
 As a rule, to ensure that shared variables are consistently updated, a thread should ensure that it has exclusive use of such variables by obtaining a lock that enforces mutual exclusion for those shared variables.

 If a field is declared volatile, in that case the Java memory model ensures that all threads see a consistent value for the variable.